artisan-tattoo/assistant-api/lib/posts/hello-world.md

 slug: "hello-world"
 ---

 Hi there.
-Welcome to Artisan Assitant.
+Welcome to Artisan Assistant.
 This blog post lays out the project, what I'm building, and why.
 Enjoy!

 ## What is this?